 - This year I tried Wild Garlic Hummus.
 So good!

 - This chicken curry is another favorite, I make quite often as well, and I sometimes use the frozen leaves to make it.
 Actually, the only time I freeze a bunch of leaves is when I think that I won’t be able to make the curry in time using fresh leaves.

-- Or make risotto, either a simple one using only wild garlic or add some peas or asparagus.
+- Or make wild garlic risotto, either a simple one using only the herbs or add some peas or asparagus.
 Serve with chicken, salmon, or other fish.

-- I often use it for making flavorful loaves of bread as well, either simple bread or pull-apart bread.
+- I often use it for making flavorful loaves of wild garlic bread as well, either simple bread or pull-apart bread.

 - If you only make this small amount, it is preferable to blend the mixture with an immersion blender.
 For larger quantities use the food processor.
 Experience has thought me that large food processors don’t manage small quantities of ingredients very well.